manonworldrepository/spring-cloud-stream-cashcard-application/README.md

 $ docker compose up -d --build
 ```

-Then, you can run any of the applications like any other container:
+Or, you can run any of the applications individually like so:

 ```
 $ docker run -p 8080:8080 cashcard-transaction-source:0.0.1-SNAPSHOT